openml/server-api/docs/contributing/contributing.md

-# Setting up the Development Environment
+# Setting up the development environment

 First, follow the [installation](../installation.md#local-installation) instructions for contributors to install a local fork with optional development dependencies.
-When setting up the database, follow the "Setting up a test database" instructions.
+Stop when you reach the section "Setting up a Database Server".

-## Database
-In addition to the database setup described in the [installation guide](../installation.md#setting-up-a-database-server), we also host a database on our server which may be connected to that is available to [OpenML core contributors](https://openml.org/about).
-If you are a core contributor and need access, please reach out to one of the engineers in Eindhoven.

 ## Pre-commit